Jev Sikes, Ph.D., CGP

 Many conflicted feelings are best studied in people’s relationships with others.
 As we focus on these relationships we often see how these conflicts are a replay of childhood dynamics and how these same conflicts get played out with me.
-Through this process, successful psychotherapy not only relieve symptoms such as anxiety and depression, but greatly improve people’s relationships with themselves and others.
+Through this process, successful psychotherapy not only relieves symptoms such as anxiety and depression, but greatly improves people’s relationships with themselves and others.

 Relationship Counselor and Group Therapist

 I say relationship counselor because the best way to understand people’s feelings is by examining relationships and that is the major focus of my work.
 By far the most powerful way of engaging in this process is group psychotherapy.
 Most of the people I see eventually (after one to ten months of individual psychotherapy) end up joining a group, where they can experience and understand how they defend against many feelings in the present moment.
 These feelings are explored with others who are feeling similarly in a climate of curiosity and tolerance.

 Typically individuals in my groups stay for at least a year, permitting members to develop norms which facilitate self-exploration and growth.
 Members learn to better identify and express their feelings, and to have more fulfilling relationships.
 Most also report that they are more effective at work, that their friendships are deeper, and that they are better spouses and parents.